ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 2. Specify the ringtone file name when you send notification from Bluemix Push dashboard.

 ### Bluemix Region - Core SDK
- Bluemix Region Specifies the location where the app hosted.
-You can either use one of three values - `BMSClient.Region.usSouth`, `BMSClient.Region.unitedKingdom` and `BMSClient.Region.sydney` OR specify the region manually .
+ Bluemix Region specifies the location where the app hosted.
+You can either use one of following values or specify the region manually.
+   - `BMSClient.Region.usSouth`
+   - `BMSClient.Region.unitedKingdom`
+   - `BMSClient.Region.sydney`

->**Note**:  If you are using dedicated service please use `overrideServerHost` and add `bluemixRegion` any value.
+>**Note**:  If you are using dedicated service, use `overrideServerHost` and add any of the `bluemixRegion` (bluemix region) value.

 #### 3.6